UK foreign minister: Putin's invasion of Ukraine is a 'paradigm shift on the scale of 9/11'

 SECRETARY LIZ TRUSS: Well, as I’ve said, he is using this rhetoric as a distraction from the fact that his invasion is not going according to plan and he has tried to move us off the focus on the appalling invasion that he’s undertaken.
 I don’t think we should debate on his terms.

-FREDERICK KEMPE: Thank you for that.
-I know you don’t have much time, but let me close with a big, broad question.
-You talked about this as a paradigm shift.
-We, the Atlantic Council, have used the language of inflection point, paradigm shift, historic moment perhaps as important as the end of World War I, World War II.
+FREDERICK KEMPE: You talked about this as a paradigm shift.
+We, the Atlantic Council, have used the language of inflection point, paradigm shift, [or] historic moment, perhaps as important as the end of World War I, World War II.
 That then calls upon us to not just look at Ukraine as Ukraine but something—and because you’re talking about the end of complacency, it also suggests we’ve been complacent.
-What do we need to do beyond this, as NATO, as the UK, EU, US, as global allies?
-Do you have any specific ideas that we’re going to be working on this in the weeks and months ahead?
-Because as terrible as this crisis is, it’s not the end of what we’re facing and that’s what you so powerfully underscored in your speech.
-Do you have some ideas of how we should use this moment to build on this message of paradigm shift to use it as a paradigm shift for how we also cooperate with each other, work with each other?
+What do we need to do beyond this, as NATO; as the UK, EU, US; [and] as global allies?
+Do you have any specific ideas—that we’re going to be working on this in the weeks and months ahead, because as terrible as this crisis is, it’s not the end of what we’re facing—and that’s what you so powerfully underscored in your speech.
+Do you have some ideas of how we should use this moment to build on this message of [a] paradigm shift to use it as a paradigm shift for how we also cooperate with each other, work with each other?

 FREDERICK KEMPE: And is this also a petri dish for the new UK-EU relationship?
 How have you been navigating this situation at this time with sanctions playing such a crucial role?

-SECRETARY LIZ TRUSS: We’re working very closely with our EU allies, with our NATO allies, and also, more broadly, with countries like Japan, South Korea, Australia, and others, and this is really about a network, a coalition of countries that believe in territorial integrity and sovereignty, and in playing by the rules.
+SECRETARY LIZ TRUSS: We’re working very closely with our EU allies, with our NATO allies, and also, more broadly, with countries like Japan, South Korea, Australia, and others.
+And this is really about a network, a coalition of countries that believe in territorial integrity and sovereignty, and in playing by the rules.
 I think that’s fundamentally important as well.
-And last week I attended the EU Foreign Affairs Council with Secretary Blinken; with Mélanie Joly, the foreign minister of Canada; and we are all working extremely closely together because this has been a huge shock for Europe.
+And last week I attended the EU Foreign Affairs Council with [US] Secretary of State Antony Blinken; with Mélanie Joly, the foreign minister of Canada; and we are all working extremely closely together because this has been a huge shock for Europe.
 We face a threat.
 We never thought we would see this type of war taking place in a European country.
 We thought those days were over, that we moved on, and I’m afraid we haven’t moved on.
-So we are all—and this doesn’t just apply to the politicians in the country; this is what our public feel like, too.
+And this doesn’t just apply to the politicians in the country; this is what our public feel like, too.
 We feel a different level of concern about security than anything we’ve felt like for the past—well, for my lifetime.

-FREDERICK KEMPE: Madam Foreign Secretary, what a powerful message.
-What a powerful 2022 Christopher Makins Lecture.
-He would be so proud of you, delivering this message at this forum today.

-Your quote: “How we respond today will set the pattern for this new era… We must rise to this moment.
-We must pledge that never again will we allow such aggression to go unchecked.”
-The Atlantic Council’s whole mission is shaping the global future together with allies and partners.
-There is no ally more important than the United Kingdom.
-Thank you so much for your lecture and for your message to this important audience.